How can businesses use SMS Landing Pages?Topic: Technology

-SMS has very recently taken a step forward with the introduction of rich messaging which comes in the form of RCS, an improved way of using SMS to connect with consumers.
+SMS has very recently taken a step forward with the introduction of rich messaging in the form of RCS, an improved way of using SMS to connect with consumers.
 Because RCS is a huge step forward in customer experience, it will take some time to be rolled out to all mobile users.
 However, in order for businesses to benefit from the effectiveness of rich messaging today, and provide great customer experience, we have developed our Landing Page product.
 This ensures that all end users can receive a rich, more engaging message

 The different ways to use SMS Landing Pages